12. Processing data in groups¶

 To understand what it all means, it will be very educational to study this issue in more detail.
 This is because the discussed approach to clustering is not the only hard problem in data science (selecting an optimal set of independent variables with respect to AIC or BIC in linear regression is another example).

 Technically, there is no such thing as the \(k\)-means algorithm.
 There are many procedures, based on numerous different heuristics, that attempt to solve the \(k\)-means problem.
-Unfortunately, neither of them is perfect.
-This is not possible.
+Unfortunately, neither of them is perfect for it is not possible.

 The way the foregoing algorithm is constructed implies what follows.